astropy/astropy/docs/units/format.rst

 Unrecognized Units
 ==================

-Since many files in found in the wild have unit strings that do not correspond to any given standard, `astropy.units` also has a consistent way to store and pass around unit strings that did not parse.
+Since many files found in the wild have unit strings that do not correspond to any given standard, `astropy.units` also has a consistent way to store and pass around unit strings that did not parse.